-- 1. Number and extent of rills: Rills are none.
-Rock fragments armor the surface. - Presence of water flow patterns: Water flow patterns are none to rare.
-A few may occur on steeper slopes after summer convection storms or rapid snowmelt.
-They are typically short (<1m) and not connected.
-They are meandering and are interrupted by plants and surface rocks. - 3.
+- 1. Number and extent of rills: Rills are none to rare.
+A few may occur on steeper slopes after summer convection storms or rapid spring snowmelt. - 2.
+Presence of water flow patterns: Water flow patterns are none to rare.
+A few, short (<1 m) and disconnected, may occur on steeper slopes after summer convection storms or rapid spring snowmelt.
+These are meandering and interrupted by plants and exposed rock. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
 Occurrence is usually limited to areas of water flow patterns.
 Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion.
+Terracettes are none to rare, short and stable.

-- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ±15-25% depending on amount of surface rock fragments. - 5.
+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ± 10-20% depending on amount of surface rock fragments. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None.
-Rock fragments protect soil surface. - 7.
+Extent of wind scoured, blowouts and/or depositional areas: None rock fragments and vegetation protect the surface. - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
-(To be field tested.) - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically weak thick platy.
-Soil surface colors are grayish brownw and soils have a mollic epipedon.
-Surface textures are loams.
-Organic matter of the surface 2 to 4 inches is typically 1 to 3 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants slow runoff and increase infiltration.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically moderate, medium subangular blocky.
+Surface textures are typically silt loams.
+Soil surface colors are grayish browns and soils are typified by a mollic epipedon.
+Organic carbon of the surface 2 to 4 inches is typically less than 1 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass, Thurber needlegrass])

+slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.

 - 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subsoil argillic or massive horizons are not to be interpreted as compacted. - 12.
+Subsurface subangular blocky structure or argillic horizons are not to be interpreted as compacted. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Reference State: Evergreen low shrubs (low sagebrush) > deep-rooted, cool season, perennial bunchgrasses
+Dominant: Reference State: Low shrubs (black sagebrush) > deep-rooted, cool season, perennial bunchgrasses (bluebunch wheatgrass, Thurber needlegrass)

-Sub-dominant: associated shrubs > deep-rooted, cool season, perennial forbs > fibrous, shallow-rooted, cool season, perennial forbs > annual forbs
+Sub-dominant: associated shrubs = shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial forbs = annual forbs

-Other: evergreen trees
+Other: evergreen trees, microbiotic crusts

-Additional: With an extended fire return interval, the shrub and tree component will increase at the expense of the herbaceous component.
-Singleleaf pinyon and Utah juniper will eventually dominate the site and the understory will be greatly reduced.
+Additional: With an extended fire return interval, the shrub and tree component increases at the expense of the herbaceous component.
+Singleleaf pinyon and Utah juniper may increase and eventually dominate this site.